Android 18: Reception

 Android 18 is a generally well-liked character, praised for her status as the sole female character to physically compete with the male cast for a time as well as her personality.
 In a 2004 poll among Japanese fans, Android 18 was voted the tenth most popular character in the series.
+In the 2025 Dragon Ball The One popularity poll, Android 18 was voted as the 8th most popular character.
 Her relationship with Krillin has also been met with favorability among commentators.
 Sheldon Pearce of Complex dubbed her the "most compelling" of the androids and credited her with keeping Krillin a relevant character after her introduction.
 David F. Smith of IGN believed the subplot of the relationship between Android 18 and Krillin helped to keep the Cell arc "a little more interesting".
 Smith ranked the development of the relationship #6 on his list "Dragon Ball Z: Top 10 Plot Twists".
 However, Android 18's role in the franchise past the Cell storyline has been met with mixed reception.
 Android 18 was ranked #4 on Santiago Rashad's list "Top Ten Misused Dragon Ball Characters" who felt that she was underused barring two later films, Bio-Broly and Battle of Gods, and that she was possibly used less due to not being a Saiyan.
 Aaron Hubbard of Moviepilot observed her shift from fighter to mother and wife as "unjust" given that she had been a threat to the protagonists in her first appearances, though still thought highly of the character.
 Chris Homer of The Fandom Post felt Android 18's "getting in the spotlight" was one of the decent moments in the Super 17 storyline.

 Android 18 is a popular subject for cosplay activities by Dragon Ball fandom.
 Japanese mixed martial artist Itsuki Hirata has cosplayed as the character on at least one occasion.
 She was the visual inspiration for the Fatal Fury and The King of Fighters character Blue Mary.
 American mixed martial artist Ronda Rousey revealed in 2015 that she wanted to be Android 18 when she was a child.